DHTMLX/gantt-docs/data/desktop/css_overview.md

 ### Link control

-The following selectors can be applied to style the element of the round handle at the start (end) of the task:
+The following selectors can be used to apply styles to the element of the round handle at the start (end) of the task:

 - **.gantt_link_control .gantt_link_point**
 - **.gantt_link_control.task_start_date .gantt_link_point**